lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 - **Separation of Concerns**: Quote generation (platform attestation) is separate from App Key certification (workload identity)
 - **No Periodic Polling**: Unlike traditional Keylime, agents aren't continuously monitored; verification happens on-demand per attestation request
 - **Agent Registration Model**: Agents register with the Keylime Registrar (persistent storage) but are not registered with the Keylime Verifier (on-demand lookup only)
+- **Nonce-Based Geolocation Freshness**: Geolocation is cryptographically bound to a challenge nonce and extended into PCR 15, preventing Time-of-Check-Time-Of-Use (TOCTOU) attacks.
-- **Mobile Location Verification**: The verifier extracts geolocation data (sensor_type, sensor_id, sensor_imei, sensor_imsi) directly from the TPM quote.
-No microservice call is made during attestation.
-The geolocation data is validated as part of the TPM quote verification process and included in attested claims.
+- **Mobile Location Verification**: The verifier fetches geolocation data (sensor_type, sensor_id, sensor_imei, sensor_imsi) directly from the agent via mTLS.
+The data is validated using the nonce and PCR index and included in attested claims.
   - **Note**: Runtime verification at the enterprise gateway (Envoy WASM Filter) still uses the mobile location verification microservice for CAMARA API verification when processing incoming requests.
 - **TPM Plugin Server Communication**: SPIRE Agent communicates with TPM Plugin Server via JSON over UDS (Unix Domain Socket) for security and performance
 - **Delegated Certification Transport**: TPM Plugin Server uses HTTPS/mTLS (port 9002) to communicate with rust-keylime agent (UDS support deferred)